-Velesto revealed on Wednesday that it has completed the offline capabilities upgrading works for NAGA 5 and NAGA 6 rigs, explaining that this makes them “the first Malaysian jack-up drilling rigs to be equipped with offline capabilities.”
+Velesto revealed on Wednesday that it had completed the offline capabilities upgrading works for NAGA 5 and NAGA 6 rigs, making them “the first Malaysian jack-up drilling rigs to be equipped with offline capabilities.”

-The rig owner noted that these upgrades will increase the competitiveness of these rigs during contract bidding.
+The rig owner noted that the upgrades would increase the competitiveness of the rigs during contract bidding.